UPDATE: THE BOOK REVIEW REGISTRY IS OPEN!

 This book has significant issues with text that outweigh any enjoyment by the reader.
 Poorly written, preachy, unprofessional editing/layout/printing; needs considerable revision to deserve the reader’s time.

 Pro Tip: It is best that you try to send reviewers books they are most interested in reading!

 Note: I do not accept unsolicited requests for reviews.
 Do not email me a digital copy of your book if we have not already corresponded through email using the steps mentioned above.

 Genres I Don’t Review

 I do not currently review the following genres.
 It is not intended to be discriminatory in any way.
 Thank you for understanding:

 • LGBT Fiction / Literature

-Please Note: Agreement on my part to read a book does not imply blanket authorization to send me other books of yours (including books in a series.)
-Please order your reviews one book at a time.
+Please Note: Agreement on my part to read a book does not imply blanket authorization to send me other texts of yours (including books in a series.)
+You must follow these steps for each book you want to be reviewed.

 Join these awesome authors who have already had their books reviewed by yours truly!